 Setup:

-For 20 students I set up two neighboring octagons with cones.
-Cones are spaced out about 8 paces.
-I also set up 4 cones between both games for students who are waiting to enter one of the octagons, much like 4-square.
-I place each paddle handle first inside of each cone, including the four cones for the students waiting their turn.
+For 20 students, I set up two neighboring octagons with cones.
+I also set up a cone between both games for students waiting to enter one of the octagons, much like 4-square.
+I placed each paddle handle first inside of each cone, including the four cones for the students waiting for their turn.

 Now that the setup is complete, allow me to explain the game.